GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.00.01

+Added option `shownames` to `gam <UserTypeEntity> print|show sheet` that causes GAM to make an additional API call to get and display the sheet file name that is not supplied by the Sheets API.

+### 7.00.00

+Merged GAM-Team version

 ### 6.81.02

 Updated `gam update group postmaster@domain.com` to handle the error that is generated.